Articles in this section

 Step 5: Copy Software to Packing Stations

-After you have finished configuring the AntiMicro profile for one packing station, you can copy that profile to every other station that uses the same button configuration.
+After configuring the AntiMicro profile on one packing station, you can copy that profile to every other station using the same button configuration.

 Profiles are saved as AMGP files.
-Copy this profile to a USB thumb drive and then save the AMGP file on the next workstation.
+Copy the profile to a USB thumb drive, then save the AMGP file on the next workstation.

-Once you have saved the AMGP profile on the next machine, open AntiMicro, select Load, and open the local file.
-Now navigate to Options > Settings and check all the same boxes as you did for the first machine.
+Once saved, open AntiMicro on the new machine, select Load, and open the local file.
+Then navigate to Options > Settings and check the same boxes as on the first machine.

-Repeat this process for every adaptive packing station that uses the same layout.
+Repeat this process for every adaptive packing station using the same layout.

-Note: You can use AntiMicro to run different packing station hardware layouts as long as each layout loads a different AMGP profile.
-However, this will require extra attention to file version management and increases overall configuration time.
+You can use AntiMicro to support different packing station hardware layouts as long as each layout loads a different AMGP profile.
+However, this requires extra attention to file version management and increases overall configuration time.

 Conclusion

-The cost to make this upgrade is nominal.
-In fact, it’s cheaper than a socket mobile scanner, which is what most of our clients use in their warehouses.
-The only hiccup right now is that, like many electronics devices, adaptive controllers and button kits can be hard to come by.
-If you’re looking to outfit a dozen stations, you might need to do it in waves instead of all at once.
+The cost to make this upgrade is minimal — typically less than a socket mobile scanner, which is what most clients use in their warehouses.
+The one caveat is that, like many electronics, adaptive controllers and button kits can occasionally be hard to source.
+If you're outfitting multiple stations, you may need to do it in waves.

-If you’re interested in learning more about our adaptive packing stations, check out this blog here or reach out to the Client Support Team.
+For more information about adaptive packing stations, check out this blog post or reach out to the Client Support Team.

 Was this article helpful?